phillco/Disasteroids/Disasteroids/trunk/Readme.txt

 - The game runs very slowly with lots of asteroids (software rendering).
 - Collision code is also pretty bad.
 - Ships seem to collide with asteroids whenenever they enter their bounding "box"...sometimes.
-- Occasionally net games will go to a blank screen on one computer.
-We believe this occurs when the client accepts their messages before the server.
 - The code sucks!
 Seriously, what kind of smoke were we *cracking*?

 Thanks all, folks!